WendyAnthony/100-days-of-code/Code-Projects-2020.md

 ***
 ## R1D3 2020-01-04
 **Today's Progress**:
 - Continued work on UVic website
 - Learning more about md styling
+- trying eBird auk package

 **Thoughts:**
+- using examples from packages work fine, but when trying to import real data, not so much ...

 **Link to work:**